 How to Start Your Business as a Bookie

-So, we’ve looked at the basics, let’s now look at everything else you need to know to run a successful sportsbook business.
+So, we’ve looked at the basics of how to start a bookie business, let’s now look at everything else you need to know to run a successful sportsbook business.
 Read through the following steps and learn how you can successfully start your business!

 1: Setting Your Lines